 Expected family contribution

 The amount that parents and the student are expected to contribute toward the student’s college expenses.
-We use a variation of the College Board's methodology to determine eligibility for MIT undergraduate scholarships.
-We use Federal Methodology to determine eligibility for federal student financial assistance for undergraduate students.
+We use a variation of the College Board's methodology to determine eligibility for MIT undergraduate scholarships and the Federal Methodology to determine eligibility for federal student financial assistance for undergraduate students.

 The expected parental contribution